 UNSW aims to provide a welcoming and inclusive environment for all students and staff.
-The University also recognises that LGBTIQ+ people continue to face challenges in the workplace and community that their non-LGBTIQ+ counterparts may not experience.
-This page provides LGBTIQ+ students and staff with access to a variety of support options on and off campus.
+The University also recognises that LGBTQIA+ people continue to face challenges in the workplace and community that their non-LGBTQIA+ counterparts may not experience.
+This page provides LGBTQIA+ students and staff with access to a variety of support options on and off campus.

 UNSW Support & Services

 A network of students and staff, these members have completed training and are available to support LGBTQIA+ staff and students with confidential discussions and referral to support services and community organisations.
 There are times when a person may want to have a confidential conversation with an ally@UNSW about finding support, the possibility of coming out to colleagues or peers or ask a question regarding the network.
 The ability to contact someone outside of UNSW's Human Resources, Psychology & Wellness, Student Support Advisors, Teachers, Tutors, etc. allows those conversations to take place.